MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-listtype.md

 ### -param CallbackRoutine [in]

 Specifies a function that is called for each entry in the linked list.
 The parameters passed to the function are the <i>Context</i> pointer and a <a href="..\wdbgexts\ns-wdbgexts-_field_info.md">FIELD_INFO</a> structure; the address of the entry is found in the <b>address</b> member of this structure.

-##### - Address.If ListByFieldAddress is zero:

-Specifies the address in the target's memory of the first entry in the linked list.

-##### - Address.If ListByFieldAddress is 1:

-Specifies the address in the target's memory of the member of the first entry that points to the next entry.

 ## -returns